Public Works Committee

 All large projects have financial, social and environmental impacts on local areas and on the community at large.

-For this reason, the PWC requires that sponsoring departments and agencies consult local groups, organisations and authorities, unions and environmental groups during the development of the proposal.
+For this reason, the PWC requires that sponsoring departments and entities consult local groups, organisations and authorities, unions and environmental groups during the development of the proposal.
 When a proposal is referred to the Committee, these bodies are encouraged to make submissions and for office bearers to appear as witnesses.
 Matters raised in submissions and by witnesses are taken up with departmental officials at the public hearing.

 Matters which need to be further addressed during detailed design, may be highlighted as recommendations in the Committee's report to Parliament.